What is rsonpath?

 rq

-CLI app can process JSON documents streamed into stdin or from a file,
+The rq CLI app can process JSON documents streamed into stdin or from a file,

 outputting query matches to stdout.
 It has a minimal memory footprint